 Pacific Oysters change sex at some point during their life, usually spawning first as a male and subsequently as a female.
 Environmental conditions may affect sex.
 When food supplies are plentiful, males tend to change into females, and vice versa when food supplies are in poor supply.
 Read More….

 Scallops occur all along the pacific northwest coast, Spiny scallops are found subtidally from 5 to 150 meters in depth, while Pink can be found to a depth of 200 meters.
 Spiny scallops prefer gravel or rocky bottom.
 Pink prefer a sand or mud substrate.
 Both prefer areas with some current.
 Rock Scallops prefer a very rocky bottom.
 Read More….

 We are so lucky here on the West Coast to have such a variety of amazing shellfish.
-Although, many of the commercial species we have here were introduced from other parts of the world.
-But I think that they have had little impact on the native shellfish population and have indeed found a nitch here.
+Many of the commercial species we have here were introduced from other parts of the world.
+But I think that they have little impact on the native shellfish population and have indeed found a nitch here.

-There are many fresh water shell fish on the BC coast, although most are not edible, they are still very fascinating to study.
-Made a freshwater mussel chowder and found it to be quite tasty.
+There are many freshwater shellfish on Vancouver Island, although most are not edible, they are still very fascinating to study.
 There is something quite awesome about seeing the variety and abundance of shellfish on Vancouver Island.